-Your tumour may press on a body organ.
-For example, a tumour in the bowel may press on your stomach or liver.
-A course of radiotherapy might shrink the tumour to relieve the pressure.
+Your cancer may press on a organ.
+For example, a cancer in the bowel may press on your stomach or liver.

 External beam radiotherapy

-Internal radiotherapy is also called brachytherapy and doctors use this for tumours in some parts of the body.
-For example, if you have a tumour in your food pipe (oesophagus), your doctor might decide that the best way to shrink it is with brachytherapy.
+You might have brachytherapy with radioactive metal for cancers in some parts of the body.
+For example, if you have a tumour in your food pipe (oesophagus).
 You have a tube put down your nose and into your food pipe.
 This is known as an NG tube or nasogastric tube.

-Using a scan, the doctor positions the NG tube next to the tumour.
+Using a scan, the doctor positions the NG tube next to the cancer.
 They then connect the tube to the brachytherapy machine and leave the room.
-The radiographers watch you from a closed circuit television screen.
+They can see and hear you the whole time.

 The machine contains a small radioactive metal ball which travels into the tube.
 This treatment gives a high dose of radiotherapy directly to the cancer.
 Very little radiation reaches the surrounding healthy tissues.
 The treatment lasts a few minutes.

 Once the treatment is finished, the radioactive metal goes back into the machine.
 The radiographers come in and remove the tube from your food pipe.